knative/serving/docs/spec/spec.md

       timeoutSeconds: ...
       serviceAccountName: ...  # Name of the service account the code should run as

-  # Example, only one of runLatest or pinned can be set in practice.
+  # Example, only one of "runLatest", "release", "pinned" (DEPRECATED), or "manual" can be set in practice.
   pinned:
     revisionName: myservice-00013  # Auto-generated revision name
     configuration:  # serving.knative.dev/v1alpha1.ConfigurationSpec